 Sadly, I want nothing more than to curl up under the covers and get some more sleep.
 But Nice is calling!

-I don’t have great expectations for my weeklong break in Nice.
+My expectations for my weeklong break in Nice are fairly low.
 My friend Maureen (“Moe”) invited me to stay with her.
 Fortunately, the British Airways ticket from London is dirt cheap and I have an open week between house sits.
-But my expectations are pretty low – a little sun and maybe a glass of wine at an outdoor cafe.
+But all I really crave is a little sun and maybe a glass of wine at an outdoor cafe.
 That’s all.

 So, I drag myself out of bed, pop an ibuprofen and load up on coffee.
 Sipping my coffee, I check my train ticket from Bradford-on-Avon to London Gatwick and see my train departs an hour earlier than I remember…departing in just 20 minutes!
 (Damn!)